naztshinozaki/naztshinozaki.github.io/_posts/2016-08-28-Discussion-Event.markdown

 ---
 layout: post
-title:  "The Gap Between the Job Market and Higer Education in the IT Field"
+title:  "The Gap Between the Job Market and Higher Education in the IT Field"
 author: "Natsuko"
 ---